Board of Education Members

 Sheryl was born and raised in Keene and graduated from Keene Central School.

 She attended college at SUNY Morrisville and SUNY Plattsburgh and after I graduated I moved back to Keene.
 Currently, Sheryl works at the NYS Department of Environmental Conservation in Ray Brook.
-She has two daughters, Caitlin - a 2020 graduate, and Megan, who will graduate from Keene Central School this year.
+She has two daughters, Caitlin - a 2020 graduate, and Megan a 2022 graduate from Keene Central School.

 Sheryl is excited to serve on the Board of Education and be involved in her daughters' education.
 She is looking forward to helping to continue moving KCS forward to ensure that it remains a strong foundation for the youth of our community.